Using Hashtags on Instagram to Grow Your Food Blog

 Did you know it’s good practice to switch the hashtags you use on Instagram every so often?
 It’s true!
 If you continue to use the same hashtags over and over again, it can make your content and your account look “spammy.”

 Luckily, this is a really easy thing to avoid by mindfully choosing different hashtags for each piece of content.
-And if there are certain hashtags that you repeatedly use for each post, it makes sense to switch up up every now and then.
+And if there are certain hashtags that you repeatedly use for each post, it makes sense to switch up every now and then.

 Instagram Hashtags Frequently Asked Questions